-Thus here is the greatest and culminating testimony of the witnesses, that just as the testimony of John the Baptist and the Lamb continued for three and a half years, so did theirs, and just as the Father raised Christ from the grave after two and a half days, so he raised them after three and a half days, one day for each year of ministry, and just as Christ ascended to heaven in a cloud, while others looked on, so did they.
+Thus here is the greatest and culminating testimony of the witnesses, that just as the testimony of John the Baptist and Jesus Christ continued for three and a half years, so did theirs, and just as the Father raised the Son from the grave after two and a half days, so he raised them after three and a half days, one day for each year of ministry, and just as Christ ascended to heaven in a cloud, while others looked on, so did they.
 As with the Lamb, in their mouth no deceit was found (Isa 53:9, Rev 14:5).

-Despite countless funeral sermons to the contrary, the Bible does not teach that believers go to heaven the moment they die.
-The dead are raised corporately, at an appointed day, and nature manifests the event.
-At the time of Jesus’ descent into Hades an earthquake split the rocks and the tombs were opened, and the bodies of the saints in Jerusalem were raised.
-So here, with the resurrection of the martyrs, there is an earthquake in Jerusalem.
+Despite countless funeral sermons to the contrary, the Bible does not say that believers go to heaven the moment they die.
+They are raised corporately, at an appointed day, and nature manifests the event.
+At the time of Jesus’ descent into Hades an earthquake split the rocks; another earthquake occurred when he rose from the dead and the bodies of the saints in Jerusalem rose with him out of their tombs.
+So now, with the resurrection of the martyrs, an earthquake shakes Jerusalem.
 Those not killed by it fear God and give him glory: they respond to the gospel and repent (14:7, 15:9).

 ‘A breath of life from God entered them, and they stood up on their feet.
 The words bring to mind Ezekiel’s description of the resurrection of the whole house of Israel: